Hypermarcas misses profit estimate; revenue jumps

-SAO PAULO, May 5 (Reuters) - Net income at Hypermarcas , the largest Brazilian producer of toiletries and generic drugs, missed analysts’ estimates in the first quarter as marketing expenses rose more than expected amid a gradual recovery in sales.
+SAO PAULO (Reuters) - Net income at Hypermarcas (HYPE3.SA), the largest Brazilian producer of toiletries and generic drugs, missed analysts’ estimates in the first quarter as marketing expenses rose more than expected amid a gradual recovery in sales.

 Profit at the Sao Paulo-based company jumped 24 percent to 40.8 million reais ($21 million) from 32.9 million a year earlier, according to a statement on Saturday.
 But the result came below the average profit estimate of 57.3 million reais in a Reuters poll of six analysts.